-[This essay will be published as a chapter in the forthcoming book, J. Denny Weaver, ed., John Howard Yoder: Radical Theologian, to be published during 2014 by Cascade Books.
-It is condensed and revised version from several blog posts I wrote in August, 2013, beginning on August 2.]
+[A slightly different version of this essay was published in J. Denny Weaver, ed., John Howard Yoder: Radical Theologian (Cascade Books, 2014), 334-50.
+It is a condensed and revised version from several blog posts I wrote in August, 2013, beginning on August 2.]

 The Yoder dilemma

 In June 1992, in a series of investigative articles by reporter Tom Price, the Elkhart Truth, John Howard Yoder’s hometown newspaper, reported on widespread allegations about coercive sexual activities by Yoder.
 These allegations led to a disciplinary process from the Indiana-Michigan Mennonite Conference in relation to Yoder’s ministerial credentials.
 In the years since, debate has continued concerning the nature of Yoder’s offenses and their implications for the use of his theology.

 In a helpful discussion Glen Stassen and Michael Westmoreland-White define violence as “destruction to a victim by means that overpower the victim’s consent.”
 This definition is meant to include domination and psychic damage as well as bodily harm.
 What is known of the specifics of Yoder’s actions is discussed in a following section.
 It suffices here to say that by this definition, these actions were most certainly emotionally, if not physically, violent.